can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

       (pprint (to-list *posts*) out))))
 ```

-`*posts*` here is an another global var that holds a reference to the
+`*posts*` here is another global var that holds a reference to the
-open database and *posts-file* is a relative path pointing where posts
+open database and *posts-file* is a relative path pointing where the
-file should live.
+posts file should live.

-What happens in the sub is that we prettry print s-expression that
+What happens in the sub is that we pretty print s-expression that
 happens to be a result of `to-list` method call into a stream that
 happens to be an open file. `with-standard-io-syntax` macro ensures
 that all the dynamic variables are reset to their default state for
 the time of printing.

-After this is done we can use yet another common lisp feature that
+After this is done we can use yet another Common Lisp feature that
 makes it trivial to save changes on all meaningful actions.
 Common
-lisp supports aspect oriented programming in sense of auxilary
+Lisp supports aspect-oriented programming in a sense of auxiliary
 methods.
-That means that for any generic function we can hook in to
+That means that for any generic function we can hook into
-any point during it's call.
+any point during its call.
 I had generics for publishing, updating
 and deleting the post and all save logic is as simple as:

 ```common_lisp